SS Birka (1937): History

 Birka was built by Flensburger Schiffbau-Gesellschaft for Mathies Reederei KG, Hamburg, Germany.
 She was launched on 23 June 1937.
 Her port of registry was Hamburrg and the Code Letters DJUF were allocated.
-On 24 November 1937, She ran aground off the coast of Sweden and was severely damaged.
+On 24 November 1937, she ran aground off the coast of Sweden and was severely damaged.
 She was refloated the next day and taken in to Stockholm for repairs.

-On 5 September 1940, Birka was requistioned by the Kriegsmarine for use as a hospital ship.
+On 5 September 1940, Birka was requisitioned by the Kriegsmarine for use as a hospital ship.
 Allocated to 5 Vorpostengruppe and designated as "Schiff 8", she served in Norwegian waters.
 On 1 June 1943, she struck a mine and sank in the Altafjord with the loss of 115 lives.
 The mine had been laid on 6 May by the Soviet submarine L-22.
 The Stockholms-Tidningen claimed that Birka had been used to carry troops and munitions from Trondheim to Kirkenes in violation of her status as a hospital ship.